Correctional Officer

 How effective do you feel probation/parole is?

-Asked by Jade over 6 years ago
+Asked by Jade almost 7 years ago

 If it is funded and administratively supported properly with properly trained agents who spend at least as much time in the field as they do in the office, it can be very effective.
 As it is currently operated in many jurisdicitons it is a farce.